MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Curriculum Learning.
   - <details><summary>Digest</summary> We set out to investigate the relative benefits of ordered learning.
 We first investigate the implicit curricula resulting from architectural and optimization bias and find that samples are learned in a highly consistent order.
 Next, to quantify the benefit of explicit curricula, we conduct extensive experiments over thousands of orderings spanning three kinds of learning: curriculum, anti-curriculum, and random-curriculum -- in which the size of the training dataset is dynamically increased over time, but the examples are randomly ordered.

+- In Search of Robust Measures of Generalization. [[paper]](https://arxiv.org/abs/2010.11924) [[code]](https://github.com/nitarshan/robust-generalization-measures)
+  - Gintare Karolina Dziugaite, Alexandre Drouin, Brady Neal, Nitarshan Rajkumar, Ethan Caballero, Linbo Wang, Ioannis Mitliagkas, Daniel M. Roy. *NeurIPS 2020*
+  - Key Word: Generalization Measures.
+  - <details><summary>Digest</summary> One of the principal scientific challenges in deep learning is explaining generalization, i.e., why the particular way the community now trains networks to achieve small training error also leads to small error on held-out data from the same population.
+It is widely appreciated that some worst-case theories -- such as those based on the VC dimension of the class of predictors induced by modern neural network architectures -- are unable to explain empirical performance.
+A large volume of work aims to close this gap, primarily by developing bounds on generalization error, optimization error, and excess risk.
+When evaluated empirically, however, most of these bounds are numerically vacuous.
+Focusing on generalization bounds, this work addresses the question of how to evaluate such bounds empirically.

 - Characterising Bias in Compressed Models. [[paper]](https://arxiv.org/abs/2010.03058)
   - Sara Hooker, Nyalleng Moorosi, Gregory Clark, Samy Bengio, Emily Denton.
   - Key Word: Pruning; Fairness.